Better-HPC/keystone-api/docs/install/slurm.md

 !!!
 Important

-    Disabling the `PriorityDecayHalfLife` and `PriorityUsageResetPeriod` values may affect your Slurm fairshare policy.
+    Disabling these settings may affect your Slurm fairshare policy.
-    Administrators should adjust the rest of their fairshair policy settings as they see appropriate.
+    Administrators are strongly encouraged to review their fairshair policy settings.

 ## Configure Charging Rates

-TRES billing weights default to zero and are set on a per-partition basis using the `TRESBillingWeights` setting.
+TRES billing weights default to zero and must be explicitly defined using the `TRESBillingWeights` option.
-Billing weights are definable in variety of units.
+Weights are set per partition and can be expressed in a variety of units.
-See the [Slurm documentation](https://slurm.schedmd.com/tres.html) for more details.
+See the [Slurm documentation](https://slurm.schedmd.com/tres.html) for full details.

 ???
 Example "Example: Billing for CPU"

-    The following example only charges users for CPU resources.
+    To only charge users for CPU usage:

     ```
     PartitionName=partition_name TRESBillingWeights="CPU=1.0"